 Stories That Specially Illustrate the Dangers of Releasing Teen Killers

 Below is just a sampling of the many horrifying stories of recidivism – repeat violent offending by inmates upon early release from their sentences.
-While we try to focus on this page below on the argument from juvenile offender advocates that all juvenile extremely violent offenders deserve opportunities for early release (they clearly do not), we also want to highlight the larger problem across the criminal justice system.
+While we try to focus this page on the argument from juvenile offender advocates that all extremely violent juvenile offenders deserve opportunities for early release (they clearly do not), we also want to highlight the larger problem across the criminal justice system.

 Criminal justice as a system is a delicate balancing act, trying to protect the interests of all concerned.
-What is the right balance between over-incarceration and not enough protection for the public from individuals that are clearly dangerous?
+What is the right balance between over-incarceration and not enough protection for the public from individuals who are clearly dangerous?

 AB 109: CRIME ON THE RISE!

-After several years of sharp declines seen locally and nationally, crime appears to be on the rise in the Sacramento area, according to new statistics from law enforcement.
+“After several years of sharp declines seen locally and nationally, crime appears to be on the rise in the Sacramento area, according to new statistics from law enforcement.
 Violent crime and property crime each rose 7 percent in the city of Sacramento during the first six months of the year, compared with the same period in 2011.
-It’s the first time in six years that the city has seen an uptick in crime.Deputy Jason Ramos, spokesman for the Sheriff’s Department, said a few factors could be contributing to the six-month spike, including AB 109, the state’s realignment plan moving state offenders to the county level, which has put more pressure on local resources.
+It’s the first time in six years that the city has seen an uptick in crime.Deputy Jason Ramos, spokesman for the Sheriff’s Department, said a few factors could be contributing to the six-month spike, including AB 109, the state’s realignment plan moving state offenders to the county level, which has put more pressure on local resources.”
 Read more here: http://www.sacbee.com/2012/08/09/4708245/sacramento-city-county-see-crime.html#storylink=cpy

-1. Andrew Golden
+1. Andrew Golden from Arkansas

 Police: Arkansas school shooter applied for gun permit Associated Press – December 11, 2008 3:43 AM ET